Research, Monitoring & Evaluation

 The Swiss Academy for Development wished to conduct an evaluation of a web based internet community (the International Platform for Sport and Development).
-We designed, implemented and reported an online survey, and made recommendations regarding how the website was serving the organisation’s strategy.
-We also created a segmentation of users using a CHAID analysis.
+We designed, implemented and reported an online survey, and also created a CHAID segmentation of users, culminating in recommendations regarding how the website was serving the organisation’s strategy.

 Developing an Impact Evaluation Toolkit

 Laureus Sport for Good Foundation funds 150 Sport for Development organisations globally.
 They wished to build capacity within their project network by creating a common monitoring and evaluation toolkit.
 Over a period of two years, OCR, with Alison Woodcock of Royal Holloway University of London, created, piloted and refined a quantitative toolkit for sport for development organisations.
 The global rollout of this toolkit is now underway.

 The Comic Relief Sport and Development Research Mapping report is now available here.
 This report is a sampling of the current research initiatives and approaches to monitoring and evaluation in the sector.
 Issues identified under the themes of problem identification, knowledge generation and knowledge use are discussed.

 We conducted an 18 month evaluation of the Fight for Peace capacity building programme for community based organisations delivering its boxing, martial and personal development intervention for young people.
 We explored impact and possible improvements with organisations in Johannesburg, Nairobi, Jamaica and the UK, in collaboration with local evaluators.